Two-sample Bayesian Nonparametric Hypothesis Testing: Introduction

-In the non-Bayesian literature nonparametric hypothesis testing is a mature discipline.
-Well known procedures include the Wilcoxon Signed-Rank test and the Kolmogorov-Smirnov test see e.g. \cite{Lehmann2008}.
-Chapter 5 in \cite{Andersen1993} provides details of associated methods in survival analysis.
-However, none of these non-Bayesian procedures provide an explicit probabilistic measure of $P(H_{0}|\mathbf{y}^{(1,2)}\mathbf{)}$ which is our interest here.
-We would argue that phrasing the test in a probabilistic fashion is a natural approach from which to report the evidence for $H_{0}$.
+Recently, following work presented here (originally posted on arXiv in~\cite{Holmes2009}), \cite{Ma2011} propose to allow the two random distributions under the alternative to randomly couple on different parts of the sample space, thereby achieving borrowing of information.
+Moreover, \cite{Chen2012} propose to use Lavine's (1992) partition for each $F^{(j)}$ centered at the normal distribution.
+Their approach enables generalization to more than two samples, but contrary to our approach requires a truncation level to be set.
+They also follow \cite{Berger2001} by choosing the parameter $c$ that maximizes the Bayes factor in favor of the alternative.

 The rest of the paper is as follows.
-In section 2 we discuss the Polya tree prior and derive the marginal probability distributions that result.
-In section 3 we describe our method and algorithm for calculating $\Pr(H_{0} |\mathbf{y}^{(1,2)}\mathbf{)}$ based on subjective priors.
-In section 4 we discuss an empirical Bayes procedure where the Polya Tree priors are centered on the empirical cdf of the joint data.
-Section 5 concludes with a brief discussion.
+In Section 2 we discuss the \Polya tree prior and derive the marginal probability distributions that result from such a prior.
+In Section 3 we describe our method and algorithm for calculating $\Pr (H_{0} |\mathbf{y}^{\OneTwoup}\mathbf{)}$ based on a subjective partition.
+In Section 4 we discuss an empirical Bayes procedure where the \Polya tree priors are centered on the empirical cdf of the joint data.
+Section 5 discusses the sensibility of the procedures to tuning parameters.
+Section 6 provides a discussion of related approaches and Section 7 concludes with a discussion of potential extensions.